-Demand response measures can include offpeak energy rebates, which incentivise users to consume energy during off-peak times.
-To implement such measures, smart grid technology such as smart charging and smart heating would play a key role by enabling users to reduce their peak demand by providing timeand location-specific data for energy systems operators to manage the system efficiently and understand energy-user behaviour.
-Vehicle-togrid (V2G) technologies, for example, enable both flexible vehicle charging at times of low electricity demand and drawing on the batteries of EVs connected to the wider electricity system to the grid at times of high demand.
-By using one battery in a dual role as grid storage and vehicle power, V2G technology could play a role in reducing the standalone battery requirements across the next decades.
+Demand response measures can include offpeak energy rebates, which incentivise users to consume energy during off-peak times.84 To implement such measures, smart grid technology85 such as smart charging and smart heating would play a key role by enabling users to reduce their peak demand by providing timeand location-specific data for energy systems operators to manage the system efficiently and understand energy-user behaviour.86 Vehicle-togrid (V2G) technologies, for example, enable both flexible vehicle charging at times of low electricity demand and drawing on the batteries of EVs connected to the wider electricity system to the grid at times of high demand.
+By using one battery in a dual role as grid storage and vehicle power, V2G technology could play a role in reducing the standalone battery requirements across the next decades.87 the critical materials required across the system.

-Policymakers need to support the development of greater demand-side response to reduce the overall size of the electricity system, including the number of standalone batteries, and thus the critical materials required across the system.
 There are some notable international successes to learn from, such as in South Korea where a pilot programme was launched in December 2022 allowing smart appliances to automatically respond to demand reduction requests instead of consumers' manual entries, resulting in significant energy savings.88 In 2022, the European Union also approved its own action plan for digitalising the energy system, which includes requirements and procedures for data access for demand response.89